nglendening/nglendening.github.io/_pages/cv.md

 Works in Progress
 ======
-* Modelling Hiding Dissent in Journal Publications [In Preperation]
+* Does it Harm Science to Suppress Dissenting Evidence?
+[In Preperation]
 * Keynes, Wittgenstein, and Probability in the Tractatus [In Preperation]

 Talks and Presentations
 ======
 **Refereed**
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
 Buenos Aires, Argentina.
-July 2023 [Scheduled]
+July 2023
 * "Modelling Hiding Dissent in Journal Publications".
 Poster at the Philosophy of Science Association (PSA).
 Pittsburgh, PA.
 November 2022.
 * "Modelling Scientific Advisory Groups".
 Poster at the Formal Epistemology Workshop (FEW).
 Irvine, CA. November 2022.

 **Invited**
-* “Modelling Hiding Dissent in Journal Publications”, Science, Values, and Policy workshop, June 2023 [Scheduled]
+* “Modelling Hiding Dissent in Journal Publications”, Science, Values, and Policy workshop, June 2023
 * “The Unconscious Conventionalism of the Geometry of Space Time”, 6th LSE-Bayreuth Student Philosophy Conference, University of Bayreuth, May 2018